Treasures of the Celtic Sea

-- Between Honfleur and Dublin, sail into the heart of Celtic shores, lands of magic and legends.
+- Between Saint-Malo and Glasgow, sail into the heart of Celtic shores, lands of magic and legends.

-- UNESCO World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature (disembarkation port).
+- UNESCO World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature.

 Staterooms & Suites

 Superior Stateroom $3,520 Available Deluxe Stateroom $3,780 Available Prestige Deck 4 $4,200 Available Prestige Deck 5 $4,400 Available Prestige Deck 6 $4,610 Available Deluxe Suite $6,330 Available Prestige Deck 5 Suite $8,510 Available Prestige Deck 6 Suite $8,930 Available Owner's Suite $14,330 Available

 In May 2011, l'Austral joined PONANT's fleet.
 This superb mega-yacht with 132 staterooms is the result of the expertise of the Italian Fincantieri shipyard and French sophistication, as interpreted by designer Jean-Philippe Nuel.
 L'Austral remains faithful to our philosophy - to create a unique atmosphere, a subtle blend of luxury, intimacy and well-being.